 Because of their high importance and customer facing role, it can be difficult to know where to begin supporting them with an answering service.

 1. Both a good HVAC dispatcher and your answering service dispatcher should share the following traits:

 - Strong Communicator

-- Lives your company values
+- Your company values are aligned

-2. A good dispatcher should also understand your scheduling software.
+2. They understand your scheduling software.